AstraZeneca raises forecasts after seeing off Pfizer

-LONDON AstraZeneca raised its sales and earnings forecasts for the year on Thursday, showing resilience after seeing off a $118 billion takeover approach from rival Pfizer two months ago.
+LONDON AstraZeneca (AZN.L) raised its sales and earnings forecasts for the year on Thursday, showing resilience after seeing off a $118 billion takeover approach from rival Pfizer (PFE.N) two months ago.

 Second-quarter sales and earnings both beat expectations, helped by several one-off factors, including a product-related payment from Pfizer worth $200 million.

-Chief Executive Pascal Soriot has fought hard to demonstrate that AstraZeneca has a strong independent future and does not need the kind of mega-merger offered by its bigger U.S. rival, despite the fact some investors favor a deal.
+Chief Executive Pascal Soriot has fought hard to demonstrate that AstraZeneca has a strong independent future and does not need the kind of mega-merger offered by its bigger U.S. rival.

-He declined to comment on whether Pfizer might return but said he would flag AstraZeneca's progress as a standalone group at an investor day on Nov.
-18 - just before a mandatory six-month cooling off period ends and Pfizer can renew its approach.

-Soriot has gained credit for his firm's pipeline of promising new cancer drugs, while the respiratory business has been boosted by strong demand for Symbicort, which has taken business from GlaxoSmithKline's rival drug Advair.
+He has gained credit for his firm's pipeline of promising new cancer drugs, while the respiratory business has been boosted by strong demand for Symbicort, which has taken business from GlaxoSmithKline's (GSK.L) rival drug Advair.

 Sales in the quarter rose 4 percent to $6.45 billion, despite generic competition to some drugs, generating core earnings - which exclude certain items - up 8 percent at $1.30 a share.

-Industry analysts, on average, had forecast sales in the quarter of $6.29 billion and earnings of $1.10 a share, according to Thomson Reuters data.
+Industry analysts, on average, had forecast sales in the quarter of $6.29 billion and earnings of $1.10 a share, according to Thomson Reuters.

-“There is clearly visible momentum across our business as we continue to execute on our strategy of returning to growth and achieving scientific leadership,” Soriot told reporters.
+“The pace of execution of our strategy and the underlying performance of our teams give us confidence to raise 2014 guidance for the full year,” Soriot said in a statement.
 “We now have one of the most exciting pipelines in the industry.”

-He also said he hoped to strike partnering deals in the second half of 2014 for certain anti-infective and neuroscience drugs - including an experimental treatment for Alzheimer's - which will help reduce some of the firm's drug development costs.
+Revenue in 2014 is now expected to be in line with 2013 at constant exchange rates - an increase on previous guidance of a low-to-mid single digit percentage decline - and core earnings per share are set for a low double-digit decline, against previous guidance of a percentage decrease in the teens.

+Deutsche Bank analyst Mark Clark said the results represented a "big beat" but were flattered by one-time items and the increased outlook for the year was likely to be taken in its stride by the market.

 GENERIC NEXIUM DELAY